Pearl C. Hsiung

-Pearl C. Hsiung is a Taiwan-born American multi-media artist based in Los Angeles.
+Pearl C. Hsiung is a Taiwan-born American multimedia artist based in Los Angeles.

 Biography

 Pearl C. Hsiung was born in Taichung, Taiwan and raised and educated in California.
 However, she and her brother, artist Michael C. Hsiung, spent time in Taiwan during several summer breaks from school.
-Hsiung received her a BA in art from University of California of Los Angeles in 1997, and she earned her MFA from Goldsmiths College, London, in 2004.
+Hsiung received her a BA in art from University of California, Los Angeles in 1997.
+After graduating from college, she began a career in commercial fashion design, but quickly found herself unfulfilled.
+She earned her MFA in art from Goldsmiths, University of London, in 2004.

-After graduating college, she began a career in commercial fashion design, but quickly found herself unfulfilled.
-Hsiung then decided to pursue an MFA in art at Goldsmiths College in London.
 She primarily works in painting, installation and video.
 Hsiung's earlier works reflect her Taiwanese roots and Los Angeles upbringing in its use of bright colors, hard-edged application techniques, and graphics informed by the quotidian and popular aesthetics of both cultures.
-The subject matter usually focuses on nature and how humans relate and interact with and within it.
+The subject usually focuses on nature and how humans relate and interact with and within it.
 Through her artwork Hsiung looks to understand how as humans we see and apply biological, social and cultural patterns in natural environments.

 Hsiung's painting style can be described as contemporary surrealism with a mixture of sci-fi and other components.
 Currently, she is a working artist and arts educator based in Los Angeles, California.
 In 2022, her tile artwork High Prismatic, was installed at the Grand Ave Arts/Bunker Hill subway station of the Los Angeles County Metropolitan Transportation Authority.